What is Surrealism? (Guide to Surrealist History & Artworks)

 Although the subject was intense and controversial, his writings were quite humorous.

-Andre’s text also asserted that Surrealists never follow specific or conventional patterns and plans.
+Andre’s text also asserted that surrealists never follow specific or conventional patterns and plans.

 In 1924, two weeks prior to Andre’s manifesto, Yvan Goll published his manifesto.